Uberspace/lab/source/guide_wordpress-bedrock.rst

 WordPress was released in 2003 by Matt Mullenweg and Mike Little as a fork of b2/cafelog.
 It is maintained by the WordPress foundation.

 Bedrock_ is a Wordpress-Boilerplate with an improved folder structure, easier configuration options and development.
-Dependencies like themes or plugins are managed with Composer
+Dependencies like themes or plugins are managed with Composer.
+Since Bedrock separates the non-web files from the document root, it is also more secure.

+It is maintained by roots.io and released and distributed under MIT Licence.

 ----